JRafaelSoares/Design-and-Implementation-of-Distributed-Applications-Project/README.md

 The PuppetMaster takes commands from a file or a command line

-The Shutdown button only works if you don't shutdown any of the servers or clients manuallu, otherwise it will block the puppet master
+The Shutdown button only works if you don't shutdown any of the servers or clients manually, otherwise it will block the puppet master

 Have fun